-Long-term: Secure funding for a rebuild of the Centre including our wide range of quality services for homeless people to access and assist with their pathways out of homelessness.
+Long-term: Secure funding for a rebuild of the Centre including extending the provision of our wide range of quality services for homeless people to access and assist with their pathways out of homelessness.

 Goal 2: Build our financial capacity and sustainability by increasing our fundraising efforts to rebuild the Centre and further develop and enhance our client services.